Gixi0612/Energy-Composite-Index/0_Project Initiation/Readme.md

-Compute an Energy Efficiency Index (EEI) for 5 key countries:
+Compute an Energy Efficiency Index (EEI) for a selection of 10 key countries:

 CHN
 FRA
+GBR
+IND
 JPN
 RUS
+TUN
+TUR
+UKR
 USA

 Use linear regression to try and find a correlation between: